mofosyne/arduino-gameboy-printer-emulator/README.md

  \_5__3__1_/   (view at cable)
 ```

-**SIN and SOUT are crossed within the cable, so trust your multimeter and try inversing them if the device does not work at first try.** Wire color is not a relevant indicator.

 | Arduino Pin | Gameboy Link Pin                 |
 |-------------|----------------------------------|
 |  unused     | Pin 1 : 5.0V                     |